ErikUckert/js-animation-game/README.md

 - obstacles have random sprites from the sprite sheet and thus more variance
 - basic collision detection between player and obstacles and display a collision to the js console
-- simulate basic physics by making obstacles solid and let player move around them automaticaly instead of crossing them Updates 21.02.2023
+- simulate basic physics by making obstacles solid and let player move around them automaticaly instead of crossing them
-- a simple static sprite for the player character "blue bull" centered over the player hitbox circle
-- Animated sprite for the player character for eight directions while moving

 ## How to run this game
 Just try it [online](https://erikuckert.github.io/js-animation-game/) or clone to your local drive and open the [index.html](index.html) with your webbrowser.